SAP-samples/s4hana-cloud-extension-process-automation/documentation/deploy/deploy-cap-app/README.md

  ![Open App](./images/dev-cap-app-19.png)

 3. You can see that the service is deployed and is running.
 You cannot test or access the data and you will get authorization error (which is fine).

+### Summary
+You have done the configuration for the reference application.
+You also created the service instances for the required services and deployed the application to your Cloud Foundry space in SAP BTP.
+In the next steps, you will configure the eventing on the cloud and on-premise and then you are ready to run the application.